What is the data properties file ?

 360

-indicates that the corresponding column
+indicates that the corresponding property (e.g. a column in a CSV file)

 • Contains numbers that are stored as floats and that represent a heading